Kokanee salmon: Genetic and morphological diversity

-There is some morphological divergence between the kokanee and sockeye.
+Some morphological divergences are seen between the kokanee and sockeye.
 The most noticeable difference is size.
-The kokanee is often smaller than the sockeye due to less nutrient availability in freshwater.
+The kokanee is often smaller than the sockeye due to less nutrient availability in fresh water.
 Other morphological differences include higher gill raker counts in the kokanee, failure to develop the changes that allow the sockeye to transition between fresh and salt water, and juvenile kokanee's lower mean swim velocity compared to juvenile sockeye.
 Egg sizes are also a difference.
-Due to its size, the kokanee should theoretically have smaller eggs in order to increase fecundity.
-In reality, the kokanee egg size varies, even though the energetic cost of larger eggs can limit the fecundity of kokanee populations.
+Due to its size, the kokanee should theoretically have smaller eggs to increase fecundity.
+In reality, the kokanee egg size varies, though the energetic cost of larger eggs can limit the fecundity of kokanee populations.
 Studies have found that kokanees can extract carotenoids (which provide red pigmentation during breeding) from food better than sockeyes due to sexual selection and mate choice.
 Again, the degree of morphological variation, such as gill raker count, can vary from population to population.

-The Japanese kokanee, also known as the kunimasu salmon or black kokanee, is considered a subspecies of the sockeye salmon by some, or even a separate species Oncorhynchus kawamurae, and occurs naturally in Lakes Akan and Chimikeppu on Hokkaido Island.
+The Japanese kokanee, also known as the kunimasu salmon or black kokanee, is considered a subspecies of the sockeye salmon by some, or even a separate species Oncorhynchus kawamurae, and occurs naturally in Lakes Akan and Chimikeppu in Hokkaido.
 The creation of a dam caused the extermination of the fish by changing the lake pH.
 As a result, the kokanee was believed to have gone extinct in the 1940s.
-In 2011 a few fish were found in an isolated lake on Mount Fuji.
+In 2011, a few fish were found in an isolated lake on Mount Fuji.

 The Japanese kokanee varies from its sea-going sockeye relative in a few ways.
 The black kokanee breeds in March at a depth of 30–40 feet, while sockeye salmon breed in the fall and have a different number of gill rakers than the kokanee.
 In addition, the black kokanee is much darker in color than the sockeye or any other kokanee population.
 The fish has been introduced to different lakes around Japan for commercial fishing practices.
-It seems that commercial captive breeding programs, the introduction of non-native kokanee populations from Canada, and a population crash have decreased the genetic distinctiveness between the black kokanee and its sockeye relatives.
+It seems that commercial captive-breeding programs, the introduction of non-native kokanee populations from Canada, and a population crash have decreased the genetic distinctiveness between the black kokanee and its sockeye relatives.
 These factors have also caused a decrease in native kokanee populations.